 Cleo Integration Cloud eliminates the frustration that comes from onboarding new trading partners because it leverages previously created project templates via its EDI platform to speed EDI mapping processes, and also removes custom-code and one-off integrations.
 Additionally, Cleo Integration Cloud bridges the gap from a traditional EDI model to one with full connectivity, visibility, and support.

-Cleo Integration Cloud elevates a logistics company’s EDI integration processes and streamlines its B2B communications.
+Cleo Integration Cloud elevates a logistics company’s EDI visibility over business processes and streamlines its B2B communications.
 Cleo Integration Cloud helps automate EDI processes in order to connect, transform, and route EDI and non-EDI transactions through its ecosystem without piling on the custom code.

 Discover the benefits of using Cleo Integration Cloud for EDI integration by watching this short demo video: